vandergus/srozum-camera-tester-wiki/Test Modes.md

 - **"S"** - effective shutter speed calculated based on measured time and estimated efficiency.
 - **"Er"** - calculated exposure error between measured and target speed.
 The target speed is either detected automatically as the nearest to effective speed, or the selected value is used.

-> Some old cameras have maximum aperture of f/4 of smaller.
-This, in combination with a big distance between lens and a focal plane where the sensor is placed, may cause problems during the tests.
-In this case, try to use powerfull flashlight instead of a built-in Light Unit.
+> This feature is only present in Firmware 2.7 and was removed in v2.8 to free some memory for "Exposure Error" mode.
+Version 2.7 was released anyways for those who are not going to build full system which includes a Light Unit.

-## Focal Vertical / Horizizontal
+## Focal Vertical / Horizontal

 In this mode, using Sensor #1, you can test cameras with focal plane shutters, and get detailed results about exposure times at three points of a frame, opening and closing curtains travel times, and exposure error between measured and nearest standard speed.